ensmartening/CircuitPython_minihass/README.rst

 .. note:: This library is not available on PyPI yet.
 Install documentation is included as a standard element.
 Stay tuned for PyPI availability!

-.. todo:: Remove the above note if PyPI version is/will be available at time of release.
+Todo: Remove the above note if PyPI version is/will be available at time of release.

 On supported GNU/Linux systems like the Raspberry Pi, you can install the driver locally `from PyPI <https://pypi.org/project/cybershoe-circuitpython-minihass/>`_.